rabbitmq/ra/docs/internals/INTERNALS.md

 actioned it is not practical or performant to have each server write log entries to their own log files.
-Ra's log design instead is optimised to avoid parallel calls to `fsync(1)` and thus need to funnel all log entry writes through a common file, named the write ahead log (although strictly speaking there is no "ahead" in this sense).
+Ra's log design instead is optimised to avoid parallel calls to `fsync(1)` and thus need to funnel all log entry writes through a common component, named the *write ahead log* (although strictly speaking there is no "ahead" in this sense).

 All messages are sent asynchronously to maximise throughput with